 No Data State

-No-data handling defines what the alert should do when the query returns no results, and the system cannot evaluate the alert condition.
-You configure no-data handling when you create or edit a metric or log alert.
+Decide what an alert does when its query returns no results and the system cannot evaluate the condition.
+Configure no-data handling when you create or edit a metric or log alert.

 How no-data handling works

-No-data handling defines how an alert behaves when its query returns no results and the system cannot evaluate the alert condition.
+No-data handling describes how an alert behaves when its query returns no results and the system cannot evaluate the alert condition.

-• If the query returns no data, the configured no-data behavior is applied
+- If the query returns no data, the system applies the configured no-data behavior.

-The same no-data options apply across metric and log alerts.
+The same no-data option apply across metric and log alerts.
 However, the UI might present these options in different places depending on the alert type and how the alert evaluates data.

 Where to configure no-data handling